Last weekend we have enjoyed three lovely nights with the American family from The Talking Suitcase.

-I remember one of our favourite afternoons as we sat under old vines in an open farm restaurant in country Costa Brava.
+I remember one of our favorite afternoons as we sat under old vines in an open farm restaurant in country Costa Brava.
 Here we drank local organic wine and ate from the harvest of the farm.
-We had ridden bikes here, and the children played and explored the cellars, and listed to local stories as we sat back and enjoyed the sunshine.
+We had ridden bikes here, and the children played and explored the cellars, and listen to local stories as we sat back and enjoyed the sunshine.
 It was a perfect day!

 So to see the kids once more riding their skateboard and scooters down the promenade as we adults leisurely walked along was lovely.

 We talked over the weekend about the lifestyle our families experience and the travel lives we all live.
 For Exploramum and Explorason being permanently ‘on the go’ is tiring at times, and we are hoping to base ourselves somewhere soon.
 This by no means our love for travel will stop, but it does mean we can have somewhere to call home, even if just for a while.